matteocordray/cordray_projects/projects/sprinter_van_project/code/embedded/README.md

 This folder contains the code for the ESP32 microcontroller as part of the Sprinter Van Project.
 This code has subfolders where I published different versions of the same code.

+- [`v3.0`](v_3_0) is the latest version of the code.
+It is the one that is currently running on the ESP32 microcontroller.
+Currently, code changes from the previous version were tracked in the file itself, and not from VSCode.
+This was initially intended for simplicity, but I will start tracking changes from VSCode in the future.
+- `v2.0` is the previous version of the code.
+It is the one that was running on the ESP32 microcontroller before switching the entire bluetooth stack to classic so that the device can work with the Android Head Unit I ordered.
+This version is not being used anymore, but I am keeping it here for reference.
+The biggest change between this and version `3.0` was switching the Bluetooth mode, which forced me to change libraries as well.
+Other additions were made as I kept adding features I felt were needed for the project to feel as close as possible to a real van.
+- `v1.0` is the oldest and original version of the code.
+However, that code did not make it past saving since it was initially built without any version control...
+It's being noted on the README so that I am aware, but it will not be used for future development.